-It is important for young learners to explore both text and illustrations to comprehend a complex text.
+- It is important for young learners to explore both text and illustrations to comprehend a complex text.
 Ask: What is your favorite illustration from the story?
 Why?
 How does the picture provide more information about the character(s) or event(s)?
-Encourage students to use details from the story to support their responses.
+Encourage students to use details from the story to support their responses. - Below are additional questions for each book.